alexzoid-eth/gho-competition/certora/PROPERTIES.md

 - `integrityOfDistributeFeesToTreasury`
   - Checks the integrity of distributeFees

+---

+- `onlyPoolAdminCouldSetSystemVariables`
+  - Only pool admin could set system variables
+- `flashLoanShouldIncreaseBalanceByFee`
+  - Flash loan should increase current contract's GHO balance
+- `flashLoanShouldNotChangeOtherUserBalances`
+  - No other user address balance should change

 ## Valid States

 - `functionsNotRevert`
   - Possibility should not revert
+- `feeLessThanOrEqualToMax`
+  - Fee could not be greater than MAX_FEE
+- `possibilityMaxFlashLoanGTZero`
+  - Possibility maxFlashLoan greater than zero for GhoToken

 ## State Transitions

+- `onFlashLoanCallbackInitiatorIntegrity`
+  - onFlashLoan callback integrity

 ## Variable Transitions

+- `possibilityFeeSetToMax`
+  - Fee could be set to MAX_FEE

 ## Unit Tests